GeniSysAI/Vision2018/Foscam/README.md

 Please read [CONTRIBUTING.md](https://github.com/GeniSysAI/Vision/blob/master/CONTRIBUTING.md "CONTRIBUTING.md") for details on our code of conduct, and the process for submitting pull requests to us.

 # Versioning
-We use SemVer for versioning.
+I use SemVer for versioning.
 For the versions available, see [GeniSysAI/Vision/releases](https://github.com/GeniSysAI/Vision/releases "GeniSysAI/Vision/releases").

 # License
 This project is licensed under the **MIT License** - see the [LICENSE](https://github.com/GeniSysAI/Vision/blob/master/LICENSE "LICENSE") file for details.

 # Bugs/Issues
-We use the [repo issues](https://github.com/GeniSysAI/Vision/issues "repo issues") to track bugs and general requests related to using this project.
+I use the [repo issues](https://github.com/GeniSysAI/Vision/issues "repo issues") to track bugs and general requests related to using this project.

 # Author
 [![Adam Milton-Barker: BigFinte IoT Network Engineer & Intel® Software Innovator](images/Adam-Milton-Barker.jpg)](https://github.com/AdamMiltonBarker)